JoanLopezIT/GetYourBitcoins/README.md

 ## How to Play

-Use de direct link provided in GitHub or in this Readme file
+Use de direct link provided in GitHub or in this Readme file.

 Use the arrow keys (up, down, left, right) to control the snake's direction.